EarthBigData/openSAR/INSTALLATION.md

 ### QGIS Timeseries_SAR Plugin

-A plugin for visualization of SAR Time series data is provided for the traning course.
-To install the plugin, copy the Windows or Linux version to the QGIS python plugin directory
+Earth Big Data's SAR Time series Plotter is an open source tool and  used for the traning courses.
+To install the plugin, download it and while running QGIS select in the *Plugins -> Manage and Install Plugins* the **Install from Zip** option.

 The plugins can be found is [here]( https://github.com/EarthBigData/openSAR/blob/master/code/QGIS/).

-Select the  v3/plugins/Timeseries_SAR_v3.zip
+Select the

+    Linux/MacOS:
+    v3/plugins/Timeseries_SAR_v3_Linux_MacOS.zip

+    Windows:
+    v3/plugins/Timeseries_SAR_v3_Windows.zip

 Note that version 2 is no longer maintained but provides an older version for QGIS version 2.

-Linux:

-    cd ~/.qgis2/python/plugins
-    unzip Timeseries_SAR_linux.zip

-Windows:

-    # Locate the .qgis2 path and unzip the Plugin into the python/plugins subdirectory.
-Look for something like
-    C:/Users/Administrator/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins

 ## EXAMPLE DATA SETS FOR TRAINING AND PLAYING